Summary

 Previous iterations of the scheme included elements of second floor accommodation.
 This prospect remains designed into the project and would add approximately 140sq m (1500 sq ft) gifa on a plot-by-plot basis:

-Plot 1 – 43 sq m (460 sq ft) utilising existing volume [greater and perhaps up to 100 sq m (1,076 sq ft) if extended]
+Plot 1 – 131 sq m (1,413 sq ft) utilising existing volume [greater and perhaps up to 100 sq m (1,076 sq ft) if extended]

-Plot 2 – 31 sq m (333 sq ft)
+Plot 2 – 240 sq m (2,583 sq ft)

-Plot 4 – 35 sq m (377 sq ft)
+Plot 4 – 154 sq m (1,657 sq ft)

-Plot 5 – 31 sq m (333 sq ft)
+Plot 5 – 175 sq m (1,883 sq ft)

 A sixth plot was proposed between plot 5 and the boundary of Eden Hall to the south.
-However, due to objection and the need to obtain consent for the wider site, it was agreed that this would be omitted from the scheme to smooth the path for a five-dwelling consent development.

-There is no doubt that a sixth plot could be accommodated in this location, subject to a detailed assessment against the constraints imposed upon it by the presence of the neighbouring property.
-It is believed that there is nothing in the design of plot 5 that would impact this potential either.
+There is no doubt that a sixth plot could be accommodated between plot 5 and the boundary of Eden Hall to the south, subject to a detailed assessment against the constraints imposed upon it by the presence of the neighbouring property.
+There is nothing in the design of plot 5 that would impact this potential either.

 Further information is available on request including planning documents, floor plans, surveys and title documents.